karta0898098/url-shortener/README.md

 ### How to handle many clients access shorten URL simultaneously?

-First layer use Redis Bloom filter.

-The bloom filter has lower space complexity and time complexity is O(k), where k is the number of hash functions used by the last sub-filter.
-The feature can quickly check short url is existed and reduce access database count.
+The first layer utilizes a Redis Bloom filter.
+The Bloom filter offers a lower space complexity and a time complexity of O(k), where k represents the number of hash functions used by the last sub-filter.
+This feature enables quick verification of the existence of a shortened URL and reduce access database.

 Second layer use local cache.

-Why not using redis ?
-This case shorten url data must be immutable.
+**Why not using redis?**

+In this case, the data for shortened URLs must remain immutable.
-Use local cache can reduce connect to redis network io
+Use local cache then we don't connect to redis.The reason is saves on network I/O and connection time

 Redirect flow